paina/Perl-ISO15693-OmronCF/README.md

 Perl-ISO15693-OmronCF
 =====================

-Perl-ISO15693-OmronCF (RFID::ISO15693::OmronCF::RW) is a Perl library which drive OMRON V720-HMF01 RFID Reader/Wrirer.
+Perl-ISO15693-OmronCF (RFID::ISO15693::OmronCF::RW) is a Perl library which drives OMRON V720-HMF01 RFID Reader/Writer.

 This library is developed in 2004 and I was a beginner programmer.
 Please forgive poorness of codes.